Angle Grinder Pre-Use Inspection Checklist: Stay Safe Every Time

 What Are 10 Safety Precautions Before Using a Grinding Machine?

-Before using a grinding machine, guarantee you wear PPE, inspect for damage, check guards, verify cord safety, and read the manual.
-Mastering grinding techniques starts with prioritizing safety to liberate your skills and confidence.
+Before using a grinding machine, wear proper PPE, inspect the tool for damage, check guards, verify cord safety, perform a ring test on the wheel, and read the manufacturer’s manual.
+Building good safety habits from the start is the foundation for confident, skilled work.

 What Safety Checks Are There on a Grinder?

-Before using a grinder, check the wheel for damage, verify the guard’s secure, inspect the power cord, test the switch, and wear appropriate PPE.
-These grinder maintenance steps keep you safe and ready for action.
+Before using a grinder, check the wheel for damage, verify the guard is secure, inspect the power cord, test the on/off switch, and wear the right PPE.
+These grinder maintenance steps keep you safe and ready to work.

 What Are the OSHA Requirements for Angle Grinders?